nconn34/Pokedex/README.md

 #### By **Brit Wallace, Nathan Conn, Ryan Rendon, and Karl Starkweather.**

-#### Pokedex allows a user to find information about the first 151 OG Pokemon.
+#### Pokedex allows a user to find information about the any Pokemon.
+User can compare any two Pokemon in detail side by side.
+There are search filters to search by particular characteristics.

 ## Technologies Used